 For the poor man shall not be forgotten to the end; the patience of the paupers shall not perish forever.

-Arise, O Lord, let not man prevail; let the nations be judged in thy sight.
+Arise, O Lord, let not man prevail; let the nations be judged before thee.

 Set a lawgiver over them, O Lord, that the nations may know they are but men.
 Diapsalma

-Why dost thou stand afar off, O Lord?
+Why, O Lord, dost thou stand afar off?
 Why dost thou look away in seasons of affliction?

-In the arrogance of the wicked, the poor are burned; let him be caught in the schemes he himself devises.
+When the ungodly is arrogant, the poor are burned.
+Let him be caught in the schemes he has devised.

 For the sinner praises himself in the lusts of his soul, and he who acts unjustly counts himself blessed.

-The sinner provokes the Lord; according the pride of his wrath, the wicked will not seek God, for God is not before him.
+The sinner provokes the Lord; in his pride, the wicked will not seek him, for God is not before him.

 His ways are corrupt in every season; thy judgments are far beyond his sight; he will gain dominion over all his enemies.

-For he has said in his heart: I shall never be shaken, from generation to generation I shall be well.
+For he has said in his heart: I shall not be moved; from generation to generation I shall not meet adversity.

-His mouth is full of cursing and bitterness and deceit, under his tongue are trouble and grief.
+His mouth is full of cursing and deceit and oppression, under his tongue are grief and iniquity.

-He waits in ambush with the wealthy to murder the innocent in secret places, his eyes fixed upon the poor,
+He waits in ambush with the rich to murder the innocent; his eyes stealthily watch the poor,

-He lies in wait secretly, like a lion in his den; he lies in wait to seize upon the poor, seizing the poor man by drawing him in.
+He lies in wait secretly, like a lion in his den; he lies in wait to seize upon the poor.
+He seizes the poor man and draws him in.

-In his trap he will humble him; he shall stoop and fall when he exercises dominion over the poor.
+In his trap he will humble him; he shall stoop and fall when he gains dominion over the poor.

-For he said in his heart: God will forget; he has turned away his face that he may not see.
+For he said in his heart: God has forgotten; he has turned away his face that he may not see.

 Arise, O Lord God, let thy hand be lifted high, and forget not thy poor.

-Why has the unholy man provoked God?
+Why does the ungodly provoke God?
 For he said in his heart: he will not seek an account.

-But thou dost see; thou dost perceive distress and anger, and takest them into thy hands.
+But thou dost see; thou dost perceive distress and anger, to give them over into thy hands.

-Therefore the poor man gives himself over to thee; thou art the helper of the orphaned.
+Therefore the poor man gives himself over to thee; thou art the helper of the orphan.

-Break the arm of the wicked and the evil man; his sin will be sought out, and he shall no more be found on account of it.
+Break the arm of the wicked and the evil man; his sin shall be sought out, and he shall no more be found on account of it.

 The Lord will reign forever, unto ages of ages; the nations will perish from his earth.

-The Lord has heard the desire of the poor; to the readiness of their heart has thine ear been attentive,
+The Lord has heard the desire of the poor; thine ear has inclined to the readiness of their heart,

-To do justice to the orphaned and humble, that man may no more speak violence upon the earth.
+To do justice to the orphan and the humble, that man may no more be haughty upon the earth.

 Psalm 10